tohyuting/tp/docs/team/jeffreytjs.md

    respectively.<br>
    The user can add:
     * Name, Phone, and Remark (Optional) attributes to both Suppliers and Warehouses
-    * In addition, a supplier has an email attribute and a warehouse has an address attribute
+    * In addition, an email attribute to Suppliers and an address attribute to Warehouses
   * Justification: This is an important feature, and it is a must-have.
 It is the first touch for most users and allows the user to effectively keep track of medical products and storage.
-  * Highlights: This feature is now able to add different entities such as suppliers and warehouses as opposed to the initial implementation where only persons are allowed.
+  * Highlights: This feature is now able to add different entities such as Suppliers and Warehouses as opposed to the initial implementation where only Persons are allowed.
 This allowed for more flexibility in the development of features and usage of the application.
 As such, the codes for parser and test codes were mostly rewritten.
    <br> Credits: This feature was adapted from [AddressBook-Level3](https://github.com/se-edu/addressbook-level3/blob/master/src/main/java/seedu/address/logic/commands/AddCommand.java)